Pablitinho/Behavioral-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

 I was using the recordings provided by the course and no extra recordings were used.
-To augment the data sat, I also shifted the images and angles but also applying the flipping, but the flipping was removed because I got bad results.
+To augment the data sat, I also shifted the images and angles but also applying the flipping and inverting the steering value.

 It is important to remark that I used a generator in order to avoid memory problem.
 I was using an ad-hoc solution that instead of load the images, I was loading preprocessed pickles with a batch of images and steering.
 This solution it was quite fast in comparison with the one reading image by image.
 The difference was like 35 times more faster.
 The script that generate these pickle files is in "generate_data.py"

 I finally randomly shuffled the data set and put 0.2% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by several test in the simulator I used an Adam optimizer so that manually training the learning rate wasn't necessary.

+Results:

+loss: 0.0238 - val_loss: 0.0161